 The Outreach Office works with the academic units in the College of Health and Human Development to plan, design, develop, and deliver a wide range of educational programs, opportunities, and resources that enhance student learning, reach new audiences, and foster collaborations.

-Our vision is that learners from all walks of life and from around the globe will realize their educational goals and find their lives enriched by participating in outreach and online learning programs and initiative of the College of Health and Human Development.
+Learners from all walks of life and from around the globe will realize their educational goals and find their lives enriched by participating in outreach and online learning programs and initiatives of the College of Health and Human Development.

 - Oversight and management of HHD online programs and courses offered through World Campus